mrjwei/portfolio/works/moneyforward-cloud-for-hr-management.md

 ![image of one of moneyforward cloud products, the hr management app](/images/work-images/moneyforward-cloud-hr.png)

 Money Forward,Inc. is one of the dominant player in the cloud accounting market in Japan.
 I joined their HR Management product team in July 2021 and worked on the development of the [app](https://biz.moneyforward.com/employee/).
+(Due to privacy policies, I cannot share details about the codebase and core implementations of the product).

 ## Table of Contents